nuwave/lighthouse/docs/master/custom-directives/field-directives.md

 An [`\Nuwave\Lighthouse\Support\Contracts\FieldBuilderDirective`](https://github.com/nuwave/lighthouse/blob/master/src/Support/Contracts/FieldBuilderDirective.php)
 directive allows modifying the query that Lighthouse creates for a field.

-Currently, the following directives use the defined filters for resolving the query:
+Currently, the following directives use the defined filter for resolving the query:

 - [@whereAuth](../api-reference/directives.md#whereauth)